A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Extended Ablation Study

 In this section, we examine the applicability of these strategies to enhance poisoned-label backdoor attacks.
 In the poisoned-label scenario, the selection of poisoned samples is conducted across the entire training dataset rather than being confined to the target class. \(\{0.05\%, 0.1\%\}\) of the total samples are poisoned for Badnets.
 We evaluate our plug-in methods (\textbf{Res-\(x\)}) against the standard version with random selection (dubbed 'Random').

-\textbf{Effect of Component A in dirty-label attacks :} As illustrated in Table 11, there is a \{41.70\% (69.25\% - 27.55\%), 10.35\% (73.01\% - 62.66\%)\} decrease compared to the Random upon ASR of the \{Badnets, Blend\} attacks when optimized by our method with 0.05\% samples poisoned in CIFAR-10.
+\textbf{Effect of Component A in dirty-label attacks :} As illustrated in Table 10, there is a \{41.70\% (69.25\% - 27.55\%), 10.35\% (73.01\% - 62.66\%)\} decrease compared to the Random upon ASR of the \{Badnets, Blend\} attacks when optimized by our method with 0.05\% samples poisoned in CIFAR-10.
 Therefore, \textbf{Component A exhibits limited applicability within poison-label attack scenarios}.

 However, remediation to the dirty label is unnecessary in our paper.
 We aim to optimize dirty-label attacks to clean-label attacks while preserving high ASR, rendering further optimization in dirty-label scenarios less critical in our paper.
 The reason will be explored in future work.
 We also provide an analysis of the phenomenon.
 Under clean-label settings with airplane as the target label, component A selects images of airplanes that least resemble airplanes based on the forgetting events with its category diversity.
 According to the phenomenon of models taking shortcuts discussed in another paper, models tend to rely on learning triggers as a shortcut to solve the hard task in the selected images.
 Therefore, component A gets higher ASRs because generic airplane features exert minimal interference from backdoor features.
 In contrast, under dirty-label settings, it is more effective to directly use cat images for poisoning instead of selecting airplane images that least resemble airplanes.
 The model faces the greatest difficulty in classifying cats as airplanes and resorts to backdoor shortcuts, resulting in higher ASRs.